AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site.md

 1. Select **Generate output** to generate the output.

-## Generate incremental output from Map dashboard (using legacy component mapping)
+## Generate incremental output from Map dashboard (for AEM sites using legacy component mapping)

 Perform the following steps to generate incremental output for AEM Sites using map dashboard: